 We raise slow-growing, pasture-raised chicken.
 There are many terms and buzzwords that get thrown around the supermarket in attempt to appeal to the demographic of food-eaters that value healthy, local and nourishing food.
-After a certain point, it is hard to distinguish what these terms mean when they are used to disguise industrialized farms.
-When we talk about "pasture-raised" chickens we are referring to continuous continuous flock movement, mimicking how birds in the wild interact with their environment.
+After a certain point, it is hard to distinguish what these terms mean when they are used liberally by the industrial food industry.
+When we talk about "pasture-raised" chickens we are referring to continuous flock movement, mimicking how birds in the wild interact with their environment.
 By moving the chickens to new pasture every day and encouraging them to forage amongst the diverse polyculture of plants and insects, the result is a fundamentally different chicken.
 This chicken is firm and savory with deep, rich flavor produced by the culmination of a diverse diet and healthy lifestyle.

 Choosing chicken breeds that are slow-growing is an important part of producing chicken with extraordinary flavor.
-A chicken that has taken longer to grow will have more omega 3s, antioxidants, and vitamins than the 5 week old turbo-charged chickens common throughout nearly every grocery store in the United States.
+A chicken that has taken longer to grow will have more complex proteins, antioxidants, and vitamins than the 5 week old turbo-charged chickens common throughout nearly every grocery store in the United States.
 The slow-growing breed we have chosen is called the Freedom Ranger.
 They were initially bred out of protest of the fast-growing, industrialized breed of chicken, the Cornish Cross.
 They come from Northern France as part of the Label Rouge movement, which is similar to the USDA Organic Standards, but has much more stringent regulations on animal welfare with a focus on small, diversified farms.
-In addition to their superior flavor and nutrition, Freedom Rangers are equipped to thrive in the outdoors and transform grasses, bugs, and grain into flavorful and nutritious food.
+In addition to their superior flavor, Freedom Rangers are equipped to thrive in the outdoors and transform grasses, bugs, and grain into highly nutritious food.

 EGG LAYING CHICKENS